rijaksethi02/Medicure-Home_Delivery_System/README.md

 We can also add, update and delete admin, add and update categories and Items.
 [A] HTML:
 HTML is a standard markup language for designing any web pages.
 We can create a simple webpage using HTML.
 It has so many tags to design any webpage.
 We have used HTML[1] in our project to make basic structure of webpage.
 We can add title of webpage using <title> tag in <head> section of HTML code.
-We can add heading tag <h1> to
-<h6> to give heading to any content.
-We have divided home page into different sections like Menu, Item search,
+We can add heading tag <h1> to <h6> to give heading to any content.
-Explore product and footer by using <div> tag and added links in menu bar by using anchor tag <a href> and navigation tag.
+We have divided home page into different sections like Menu, Item search, Explore product and footer by using <div> tag and added links in menu bar by using anchor tag <a href> and navigation tag.
 We have created forms for different pages (order product in user panel and add admin, update admin, add product, update product and login page in admin panel ) by using different attributes of <form> and <table> tag like Input type, method, border, placeholder etc.

 Bgcolor and background-image attributes in <body> of HTML code are used for adding background color and background image respectively in webpage.
 We can give specific height and width to image using HTML.
 We have aligned text or image in webpage (center, left or right) by using align attribute in HTML[6].
-There are so many tags of HTML[1] that we have used in our webpage design like <h1> for heading, <p> for paragraph, <b> for bold any content ,
-<br> for break any line, <tr> for table row, <td> for table data and <ul> for unordered list.
+There are so many tags of HTML[1] that we have used in our webpage design like <h1> for heading, <p> for paragraph, <b> for bold any content, <br> for break any line, <tr> for table row, <td> for table data and <ul> for unordered list.
 We have added links with images, logo and icons using anchor tag.
 So, by clicking on that image or icon we can reach linked page or linked content.
 We have linked external CSS file in HTML file by using below attribute: